 How to Buy Medicines Safely From an Online Pharmacy

-Ever been tempted to buy your medicines from an online pharmacy or another website?
+Have you ever been tempted to buy your medicines from an online pharmacy or another website?

-Signs of a Rogue Online Pharmacy
+Warning Signs of an Unsafe Online Pharmacy

 Beware of online pharmacies that:

 - Are not licensed in the U.S. and by your state board of pharmacy.

 - Do not have a licensed pharmacist on staff to answer your questions.